alexlux58/Pygame-Arcade/README.md

 You can list all the available games by using the `-l` or `--list` option.
 The script will traverse through the current directory and its subdirectories to find games with the '.py' extension.
 Games that should not be listed (e.g., 'game_selector.py', 'base.py', 'bird.py', 'neat.py', 'pipe.py') are excluded.

-bashCopy code

 `python game_selector.py -l`

-Save to grepper

 ## Run a Game

 To run a specific game, use the `-g` or `--game` option followed by the filename of the game you want to play.
 The game file should be in the '.py' format.

-bashCopy code

 `python game_selector.py -g game.py`

-Save to grepper

 ## Running Flappy Bird